Perrelet Louis-Frederic Split-Seconds Chronograph limited edition

-The recently presented Perrelet Louis-Frederic Split-Seconds automatic chronograph watch is offered in two cases (one in pure white gold for the members of inconspicuous consumption club, and the other in a white gold / yellow gold mix) and is powered by a beautifully decorated in-house Perrelet P-241 skeletonized caliber.
+The self-winding Perrelet Louis-Frederic Split-Seconds Chronograph is offered in two cases (one in pure white gold (ref.
+A1827/2) for the members of inconspicuous consumption club, and the other in a white gold / yellow gold mix (ref.
+A1827/1) for those more interested to show-off a little) and is powered by a beautifully decorated in-house Perrelet P-241 skeletonized caliber.

 Born in 1781, Louis-Frederic Perrelet worked with the legendary Abraham-Lois Breguet and was the official watchmaker to the courts of three successive kings of France.
 He also was the first to file a patent application for the chronograph split-second mechanism, aka Rattrapante.

-Being a combination of two stopwatches, the complication allows to simultaneously measure two separate events occurring at the same time.
+Being a combination of two stopwatches, the complication allows us to simultaneously measure two separate events occurring at the same time.
+Like, say, two expensive cars engaged in a drag race or something even flashier than that.

-Of course, the timekeepers from the latter group are much more expensive and usually delivered in cases made of gold or even platinum.
+Of course, the timekeepers that happen to be powered by manufacture-made calibers are much more expensive and are usually delivered in cases made of gold or even platinum to justify the premium that the manufacturer puts on them.

-The new Perrelet Louis-Frederic Split-Seconds Chronograph belongs to this smaller group of exclusive watches.
+The Louis-Frederic Split-Seconds Chronograph belongs to this smaller group of exclusive watches.

-Powered by Perrelet’s own P-241 automatic caliber, the watch will be sold in two special edition models.
+Powered by Perrelet’s P-241 automatic caliber, the collection will be sold in two special-edition models.
 The A1827-1 model will soon be available in a pink gold/white gold (750 ct.) combination and is limited to only 50 units, while the white gold A1827-2 model will be even more exclusive with total production limited to just 27 timepieces.

-Although the white gold model doesn’t look very legible to me (its steel clockwork is just not contrast enough for the white gold hour and minute hands), the A1827-1 with rose gold hands seems to solve this problem.
-And its chronograph seems to be completely usable, if you have good enough eyes to see the reading of the respective sub-dials.
+Although the white gold model doesn’t look very legible to me (its steel clockwork is just not contrasting enough for the white gold hour and minute hands), the A1827-1 with rose gold hands solves this problem.
+The chronograph is also useful if you have good enough eyes to see the reading of the respective sub-dials.

 Photos: Perrelet